Q: What is psychodynamic therapy?

 Although I will fundamentally use a psychodynamic approach, I will work integratively with different modalities when needed.

-If you’re wondering whether I’m the right kind of therapist for you, please feel free to email me at enquiries@joannekaycounselling.co.uk if you have any questions or would like to arrange an initial phone call or introductory session.
+If you’re wondering whether I’m the right kind of therapist for you, please feel free to email me at enquiries@joannekaycounselling.co.uk if you have any questions or would like to arrange a consultation session.

-An initial session can be a good place to start.
+A consultation session allows us to meet online and discuss your goals of therapy.
 There will never be pressure to book more sessions.